treeman/jonashietala/posts/2021-05-10-how_i_made_a_kick_ass_cover_for_my_self_published_book.markdown

 (Incidentally writing a book is also an iterative process, but more on that in a later blog post.)

-I think an iterative process is so important, that if your designer doesn't want to use it, then you should find someone else.
+I think an iterative process is so important, that if your designer doesn't want to work this way, then you should find someone else.

 How to give feedback is an art in itself, here are some concrete things I focused on when receiving a sketch or a draft:

 - What did I like?
 - What didn't I like?
 - What am I unsure about?
-- And most importantly **why** do I feel this way?
+- And for the above, **why** do I feel this way?
 - Concrete next actions to take (one of the most important lessons I've learnt from the [Getting Things Done methodology](https://hamberg.no/gtd))

 For example "I like the birds" isn't as good as "I like the birds because they give a nice dystopian feeling", which lead to us adding a bunch more details that strengthened the dystopian cyberpunk vibe.